News literally sowing and blooming to make gardens and balconies more beautiful!

 In the collective imagination, we see paper burning to warm us during cold winter times or to light our barbecues !
 But we don’t think about making it recyclable to the point of returning it to the earth!

-This amazing concept comes from Japan, where the Mainichi Shinbun (毎 日 新聞), a daily newspaper created in 1872 and printed over 5 million copies, came up with the idea of proposing a bio-degradable and easy-to-plant paper version of itself!
+This amazing concept comes from Japan!
+It is the Mainichi Shinbun (毎 日 新聞), a daily newspaper created in 1872 and printed over 5 million copies, presented the idea of proposing a bio-degradable and easy-to-plant paper version of itself!

-You just have to crumble the paper (a mixture of recycled paper, seeds, grass, water, flowers such as daisies, poppies or roses and vegetable ink), disperse it in freshly worked soil, add water, and voila!
+You just have to crumble the paper!
+Which is made with (a mixture of recycled paper, seeds, grass, water, flowers such as daisies, poppies or roses and vegetable ink) !
+Then disperse it in freshly worked soil, add water, and voila!

-While waiting for our local and national newspapers to be inspired by this unusual and well-founded idea, it is always possible to bring back a rare paper copy of the Mainichi Shinbun from your next trip to Japan, or to start learning Japanese with its online version (in English here).
+While waiting for our local and national newspapers to be inspired by this unusual and well-founded idea, it is always possible to bring back a rare paper copy of the Mainichi Shinbun from your next trip to Japan.
+Or to start learning Japanese with its online version (in English here).